Is-Nerens/Nodus/README.md

 ---

 ## Canvas API functions (in C)
-Thhe coordinate system of a canvas starts at (0,0) top-left.
+Functions pertaining to drawing on a canvas.
+The coordinate system of a canvas starts at (0,0) top-left.
 The Y coordinate specifies the distance from the top.
 | Function | Return | Args | Description |
 | ---- | ---- | ---- | ---- |
 | `NU_Clear_Canvas` | void | (Node* canvas) | Clears all drawn content of a canvas (Node*) |